parag-khandelwal303/git-assignment-1/git_commands.md

 `git checkout <branch_name>` : Switches to branch_name.

 `git checkout -b <branch_name>` : creates a new branch and switch to that branch.

+## Git Remote Repositories

+* `git remote` : Shows the remote repositories if any.
+* `git remote add origin <url>` : Adds a remote repository as a origin.
+* `git remote -v` : Shows the url for fetching and pull requests.
+* `git push origin master` : Pushes the master branch to the origin remote repository.